keanodejs2015/09_exercise_myFirtsApi_Authetication/README.md

 # 09 Exercise My First Api Authetication

-Pull this to your local computer and do the exercise in this.
+Pull this to your local computer and do the exercise.
-Or cary on with the solution you have done yourself last time.
+Or continue with the solution you have done yourself last time.

 You should now make the api use authetication.